TheJoker4320/vision-framework/README.md

-#  PipeLight - Vision-Pipeline Framework
+#  PipeLight - Vision Processing Framework
 The Joker's #4320 Vision Processing Framework for the First Robotics Competition (FRC).
 The code is written entirely in Python 3, but also uses a JSON files to get user specific data for the framework.